Drackett: Windex introduced

 With increased numbers of cars, and greater use of glass in buildings, the introduction of Windex shortly thereafter would be a natural, except that in 1933, the USA was in a depression.

 As laundry soap was replaced with laundry detergent in the post-WWII years, the Windex's formula changed as well.
 The new Windex was mostly water, with small amounts of sodium dodecyl sulfate (an ionic surfactant) and solvent.
 The product was colored blue for consumer appeal, and packaged in glass bottles with an attached sprayer.
-Although this formula was cheaper to produce, the large amount of water requires users to polish the glass for a longer time as they dry the window, yeldring better results.
+Although this formula was cheaper to produce, the large amount of water requires users to polish the glass for a longer time as they dry the window, yielding better results.

 The greatest difficulty in reformulating Windex was finding a proper dye.
 Many dyes were tried, but they would either fade in a few weeks, or else they would stain the window frames.
 After spending thousands of man-hours developing the proper dye, the patent attorneys revealed exactly what dye was being used when they filed for a German patent - and Windex's competitors all had the trademark blue appearance within months.

 Drackett emphasized packaging, and bought major positions in companies that made sprayers, aerosol valves, and a contract packer of aerosol products.